Customized Hair Growth Kit - 60% OFF get started

 By getting a trim every six to eight weeks, you proactively prevent split ends from splitting the strand further up the shaft.
 It'll keep the hair from looking stringy and make the appearance look more full and healthy.

-Myth 5: Washing your hair daily causes it to fall out
+Does washing your hair daily cause it to fall out?

-While your showering habits won't necessarily cause hair loss, it's essential to use gentle products and washing techniques on the scalp and hair to prevent damage and irritation.
+While your showering habits won't necessarily cause hair loss, using gentle products and washing techniques on the scalp and hair is essential to prevent damage and irritation.

 Pulling out gray hair will only cause new gray hair to grow in its place.
 Only one hair can grow per follicle; the surrounding hairs will not turn gray until their follicles' pigment cells die.
 Therefore, what you do to one strand or follicle will not affect the surrounding ones.
 Plucking hairs can traumatize the follicle and, if done repeatedly, can lead to infection, scar formation, and even permanent damage that can lead to bald patches of hair.

-Myth 7: Hair loss is determined only by your mother's side
+Is hair loss determined only by your mother's side?

 It was believed for decades that genetic hair thinning came from the maternal side of the family.
-However, there are over 200 genes that contribute to the regulation of hair loss.
-So, it's not just mom's side that is causing the condition.
-If you suspect your hair loss is genetic, take a look at the family tree from both your mother and father's side and evaluate their hair history.
+However, over 200 genes contribute to the regulation of hair loss.
+So, it's not just mom's side causing the condition.
+If you suspect your hair loss is genetic, look at the family tree from both your mother's and father's sides and evaluate their hair history.

-Myth 8: Taking specific vitamins will stop hair loss altogether
+Can taking specific vitamins will stop hair loss altogether?

-If your hair loss results from certain vitamin deficiencies (often B-vitamins like folate, biotin, riboflavin, and vitamin B12) and minerals including iron, zinc, or selenium, you should take oral supplements to replenish the essential vitamins and minerals.
-Interestingly, some studies show that oral supplements can help improve natural hair regrowth in people with specific vitamins or minerals deficiencies.
+Suppose your hair loss results from certain vitamin deficiencies (often B vitamins like folate, biotin, riboflavin, and vitamin B12) and minerals, including iron, zinc, or selenium.
+In that case, you should take oral supplements to replenish the essential vitamins and minerals.
+Interestingly, some studies show that oral supplements can help improve natural hair regrowth in people with specific vitamins or mineral deficiencies.
 Check this link for more info.

 Find the most effective hair growth products for you by taking the free hair assessment.